 According to the Centers for Medicare & Medicaid Services (CMS), Medicare typically provides ambulance coverage to and from the following places:

 |a person’s home||a hospital or skilled nursing facility (SNF)|

-Medicare Part B will normally cover ambulance services when:
+Per CMS, Medicare Part B will typically cover ambulance services when:

-- a person is losing a lot of blood, is unconscious, or in shock
+- A person is losing a lot of blood, unconscious, or in shock.

-- an individual is to receive a Medicare-covered service
+- An individual is set to receive a Medicare-covered service.

 Skilled nursing facilities and transport

 If a person lives in a skilled nursing facility, Medicare may cover nonemergency trips.